 What is credential stuffing?

 Credential stuffing is a type of cyberattack where adversaries use previously breached credentials to gain unauthorized access to accounts across various services.
-These attacks are based on the premise that people tend to reuse usernames and passwords across online accounts.
+These attacks are based on the premise that people reuse usernames and passwords across online accounts.

 Credential stuffing vs. brute force attacks